Who I am

 Finite element software

 I am also a principal author of ASPECT, an open source code for thermal convection with primary application to the simulation of convection in the Earth mantle.
+ASPECT is the basis of the integrated earth project of which I am the Principal Investigator.

 |bangerth @ colostate.edu|